How to Implement Zero Trust: A Practical Guide

 Jumping straight into blocking traffic is a classic mistake and a surefire way to break critical applications.
 A successful microsegmentation project is methodical.
 It's all about seeing before you act.

 First, you need to map your application dependencies.
 Before writing a single policy, you have to understand how your applications actually talk to each other.
 Deploy your chosen segmentation tool in a "monitor-only" or "listen" mode.
 This lets you gather data and build a detailed map of all the normal traffic flows between workloads.
-I guarantee you'll uncover some surprising—and probably undocumented—connections.
+I guarantee you'll uncover some surprising--and probably undocumented--connections.
+Guardicore research found that the average enterprise discovers 40% more application dependencies than documented during this mapping phase.

 Next, it's time to model and test your policies.
 Using the data from your dependency map, you can start crafting least-privilege rules.
 The goal is to only allow traffic that is absolutely necessary.
 For example, your web server should only be allowed to talk to its database on a specific port, and nothing else.
 Crucially, you must test these policies in a simulated environment first to make sure you don't accidentally disrupt the business.